LogoChina EV Exporter

 Step 3: Evidence gating

-Convert feature claims into evidence checkpoints: cockpit photo set, software screen set, OTA history note, and connector proof.
+Convert feature claims into evidence checkpoints: cockpit photo set, software screen set, interior-material test context, OTA history note, and connector proof.

 Step 4